FOUNDING HEAD OF SCHOOL

 Joette Orndorff (Director of Performing Arts, Huzzah) holds a BA in Acting and Theatre Production from Liberty University.
 She has a more than a decade of drama teaching experience in independent and public schools as well as summer programs, including the Young Performers’ Workshop at Wayside Theatre, Missoula Children’s Theatre, Traveling Players Ensemble, and Winchester Little Theatre’s WLT for Kids.
 She also taught English in Korea for several years.

-Crista Warniment, MD (High School Science, Middle and High School Health) is a Board Certified Family Medicine physician who earned her medical degree at Texas A&M and completed her residency serving as Chief Resident at the University of Virginia.
+Crista Warniment, MD (High School Science, High School Benchmarks, High School Health) is a Board Certified Family Medicine physician who earned her medical degree at Texas A&M and completed her residency serving as Chief Resident at the University of Virginia.
 She was then appointed Associate Program Director for the Family Medicine Residency Program and Assistant Professor of Clinical Family Medicine at UVA.
 She has worked in private practice for many years.
 As a doctor, a teacher with many years experience, and a proud ISW parent, she is delighted to share her extensive knowledge of science and medicine with ISW high school students.